 - Post-incident reports

 TIP: Internal status pages to keep team members and internal stakeholders informed (see how to create an internal status page).
+Check out our customer showcase to see examples of status pages in action.

 Here's what makes this really work: